ulfschneider/ulf.website/content/posts/2024-07-20-prerender-pages.md

 </script>
 ```

-This configuration tells Chromium browsers to prerender any page with *moderate eagerness*.
+This configuration tells Chromium browsers to prerender any page with _moderate eagerness_.

 > The moderate option is a middle ground, and many sites could benefit from the following speculation rule that would prerender a link when holding the pointer over the link for 200 milliseconds (or on the pointerdown event if that is sooner, and on mobile where there is no hover event) as a basic—yet powerful—implementation of speculation rules.
+>
 > <footer><a href="https://developer.chrome.com/docs/web-platform/prerender-pages"><cite>Prerender pages in Chrome for instant page navigations</cite></a>, Barry Pollard on developer.chrome.com</footer>

 Speculation Rules are a progressive enhancement, which means the configuration JSON is not breaking anything for the browsers not supporting it.
-It`s speculative in the sense that a supporting browser may not act upon it based on user settings, current memory usage, or other heuristics.
+It's speculative in the sense that a supporting browser may not act upon it based on user settings, current memory usage, or other heuristics.

 Because prerendering has an impact on bandwith, memory, and CPU consumption, it should not be overused.
 The moderate eagerness will automatically limit you to 2 prerendered pages and works First In, First Out, which means <q>after reaching the limit, a new speculation will cause the oldest speculation to be canceled and replaced by the newer one to conserve memory.</q>

 > Chrome will also prevent speculations being used in certain conditions including:
+>
 > - Save-Data.
 > - Energy saver when enabled and on low battery.
 > - Memory constraints.